About Sonya Sanmateu, LCSW, CEDS

 I specialize in the treatment of eating disorders, disordered eating, and body image concerns, and also support individuals navigating anxiety and life transitions.

-My clinical background includes extensive experience across residential, partial hospitalization (PHP), intensive outpatient (IOP), and outpatient treatment settings, where I’ve worked with individuals navigating complex relationships with food and their bodies.
+My clinical background includes extensive experience across residential treatment, partial hospitalization (PHP), intensive outpatient (IOP), and outpatient settings, supporting individuals navigating complex relationships with food and their bodies.

-My work is grounded in evidence-based eating disorder treatment and integrates a mindfulness-informed approach.
-I help clients reconnect with their bodies, understand the patterns shaping their experience, and build the capacity for meaningful, lasting change.
+My work is grounded in evidence-based eating disorder treatment and informed by mindfulness, embodiment, and compassionate curiosity.
+I help clients better understand the patterns shaping their experience, reconnect with themselves and their bodies, and move toward meaningful, lasting change.

 Learn more about each specialty: